-Chronic pain persists despite the fact that an injury has healed.
+Chronic pain persists longer than 3 months, often despite the fact that an injury has healed.
 Pain signals remain active in the nervous system for weeks, months, or years.
 Physical effects include tense muscles, limited mobility, a lack of energy, and changes in appetite.
 Emotional effects include depression, anger, anxiety, and fear of re-injury.
 Such a fear may hinder a person's ability to return to normal work or leisure activities.
 Common chronic pain complaints include:

 Low back pain